-Below, we’ll go into detail on the full history of Apple breaches, starting with the most recent.
+Below, we’ll dig into the full history of Apple breaches, starting with the most recent.

 September 2021: Israeli Spyware Compromises Apple Devices